Getting Started

 pulumi login --local

-project-planton pulumi up --manifest postgres.yaml --stack org/dev/local
+project-planton pulumi up -f postgres.yaml --stack org/dev/local

 Step 5: Verify